Global warming is real, but it is not an excuse for misanthropes to voice their hatred of humanity.

 On the other hand, just like the dangers of nuclear power and other forms of warfare, global warming is real.

 On the other hand, just like the dangers of nuclear power and other forms of warfare, global warming is real.
-The best estimates are that global temperatures will go up by 6 degrees by the end of the century and the sea levels increase to 5 metres and that impoverished low lying nations like Bangladesh, with has a population of 350 million mainly all crammed into a river delta, will see terrible suffering.
+The best estimates are that global temperatures will go up by 6 degrees by the end of the century and the sea levels increase to 5 metres and that impoverished low lying nations like Bangladesh, with has a population of 161 million crammed into a river delta, will see terrible suffering.

 And then there are the scientists who are more pessimistic, but even their pessimism seems to be just about within the limits of human tolerance.